itty-bitty-committee/.github/profile/README.md

 ([like wider scrollbars](https://github.com/itty-bitty-committee/scrollbar)) or bundled with
 [all accessibility styles](https://github.com/itty-bitty-committee/itty-bitty)
 that have been contributed so far.
-Modifications are also customizable when possible.
+Modifications will always be customizable when possible.

 ## Submit